Tuesday, 31 May 2016

 The two delightful Alexs who fed and looked out for us

-Petropavlovsk-Kamchatsky (PK) is a frontier town of 250,000 people.
+Petropavlovsk-Kamchatsky (PK), Kamchatka's capital, is a frontier town of 250,000 people and is the world’s second largest city unreachable by road.
+It is remote!
+It is 7 time zones and 9 hrs flight from Moscow - 9000 odd km east to west.
 A fair bit of building going on but it is struggling economically and it really shows.
 The township we haven't explored as yet but the surrounding countryside is wonderful.
 Snow-capped mountains ring the town overlooked by a few towering volcanoes looming monstrous on the horizon and in the foreground, white-barked Birch trees are just starting to show some green.
 It looks a bit like an Ansell Adam's dramatic black-and-white photo albeit with smudges of pale green here and there.

 A room with a view!
 Koryaksky volcano (L) towers over PK